 TGbe editor: Please update the contents of the following paragraph in this subclause as shown below:

 The EPCS Priority Access Enable Response frame is an Action frame of category Protected EHT.
-It is trans- mitted in response to an EPCS Priority Access Enable Request frame.
+It is trans- mitted in response to an EPCS Priority Access Enable Request frame. (#12697) It can also be transmitted in an unsolicited mode by the AP MLD to modify parameters of an existing EPCS Priority Access service (for a specified service type).
 The Action field of the EPCS Priority Access Enable Response frame contains the information shown in Table 9-623h (EPCS Priority Access Enable Response frame Action field format).

 Table 9-623h—EPCS Priority Access Enable Response frame Action field format